List of burial places of founders of religious traditions: Tenrikyo

-Tenrikyo considers the Foundress's Sanctuary in Tenri, Nara, Japan to be the site where Nakayama Miki "lives and works"; she died in 1887.
+Tenrikyo considers the Foundress's Sanctuary at the Tenrikyo Church Headquarters in Tenri, Nara, Japan to be the site where Nakayama Miki "lives and works"; she died in 1887.

+Unification Church

+Unification Church founder Sun Myung Moon is buried on a mountainside overlooking the CheongShim Peace World Center in Gapyeong, South Korea.

 Zoroastrianism

 There is no consensus as to where Zoroaster, the founder of Zoroastrianism lived, much less where he died or what became of his remains.
 Most believe that he died in Balkh while he was praying.
 When he died, his entire body became a flame.
 Fire is a very important concept in Zoroastrianism.